Panasonic G9 versus Canon 5D Mark III

 The Panasonic Lumix DC-G9 and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in November 2017 and March 2012.
 The G9 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 22.1 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (33 percent) than the Panasonic G9.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (33 percent) than the Panasonic G9.
 Moreover, the 5D Mark III is substantially heavier (44 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (G9) and the Canon EF Lens Catalog (5D Mark III).
 Mirrorless cameras, such as the Panasonic G9, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.